7h3w4lk3r/pyback/README.md

 # PYBACK 2.1.0
-#### FUD (if you keep it that way) cross-platform backdoor and CNC written in python 2 with post exploitation modules and encrypted communication.
+#### Object-oriented FUD (if you keep it that way) cross-platform backdoor and CNC written in python 2 with post exploitation modules and encrypted communication.

 # Features